Rubio is in Israel in wake of Qatar attack as Israeli strikes intensify in northern Gaza

 That has brought the death toll from malnutrition-related causes to 277 since late June, when the ministry started to count fatalities among this age category, while another 145 children died of malnutrition-related causes since the start of the war in October 2023, the ministry said.

-The Israeli defense body overseeing humanitarian aid in Gaza said that over 1,200 trucks carrying aid, primarily food, entered into Gaza over the past week.
+The Israeli defense body overseeing humanitarian aid in Gaza said more than 1,200 trucks carrying aid, primarily food, entered into Gaza over the past week.

-Aid workers say the aid that does get into Gaza is far too little and insufficient for the territory's enormous needs.
+Aid workers say the aid that does reach Gaza is too little and insufficient for the territory's enormous needs.
 Much of it is also looted before it can reach the Palestinians in desperate need.

 International teams also finished repair work on a water line from Israel to Gaza, one of three water lines from Israel to Gaza, increasing the daily amount of water coming into Gaza from Israel to 14,000 cubic meters (3.7 million gallons).

-The war in Gaza began when Hamas-led militants stormed into southern Israel on Oct.
-7, 2023, abducting 251 people and killing some 1,200, mostly civilians.
-There are still 48 hostages remaining in Gaza, of whom 20 Israel believes are still alive.

-Israel’s retaliatory offensive has killed at least 64,871 Palestinians, according to Gaza’s Health Ministry, which does not say how many were civilians or combatants.
-It says around half of those killed were women and children.
-Large parts of major cities have been completely destroyed and around 90% of some 2 million Palestinians have been displaced. ___

-Magdy reported from Cairo.
-Associated Press writers Melanie Lidman in Tel Aviv, Israel; Eric Tucker in Washington and Jon Gambrell in Dubai, United Arab Emirates contributed to this report.
+Samy Magdy reported from Cairo.
+Associated Press writers Melanie Lidman in Tel Aviv, Israel, Eric Tucker in Washington, and Jon Gambrell in Dubai, United Arab Emirates, contributed to this report.